-L’Oreal Cosmetics and Beauty Products
+L’Oreal Cosmetics and the Beauty Products Industry

 In a bid to win clientele and build a loyal client base, multinational beauty and cosmetics companies like L’Oreal have continued to, aggressively, create new and exciting beauty and cosmetics products for their clients.
 Competition for the cosmetics market share has been so aggressive that in 2017 alone, L’Oreal filed for close to 500 patents and invested over $1 billion in beauty and cosmetics products research and development (Danao 2017).